top of page

 Please, have some mercy

-Without condoning her deeds, with this post we also hope to have created a bit more understanding for the difficult situation of queen Aldegonde, and the dubious part her husband Radbod, the king of the Rhine, played in the whole affair with Cunera.
+Without condoning her deeds, with this blog post we also hope to have created a bit more understanding for the difficult situation of queen Aldegonde, and the dubious part her husband Radbod, the king of the Rhine, played in the whole affair with Cunera.

 Note 1- Horses are a recurring element in the legend of Cunera and in relation to Rhenen.
 We haven't found many theories yet as to why.
 Please, let us know if you have more information on this.